RichardScottOZ/AWS-EC2-Deep-Learning-AMI-GDAL-Install-Problems/README.md

 I have this working on an older AMI - but a work production one I can't just clone in the sandbox - all else fails, might have to work that out.
 Or pack it.
 Took a while to get going though and quite a few tweaks.
+So the installs are relevant to a particular project, but still pretty generic.

 # AWS-EC2-Deep-Learning-AMI-GDAL-Install-Problems
 Problems encountered with trying to get this to work